Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   - List all information required by this new analysis:
     - Required parameter(s) for the user to input
     - Any requirement(s) for the calculation to be performed, for example:
+      - Is a box description required ?
       - Should periodic boundary condition be applied ?
       - Should a prior calculation be performed ?
+      - Is a trajectory (multiple configurations) required ?

   - **atomes** Graphical User Interface uses the GTK+ library, in a coded version and not a XML file version, meaning that it is required to code the dialog handling the calculation, I tried to simplify this as much as I could,